commonmark/commonmark.js/README.md

 - `sourcepos`:  if `true`, source position information for block-level elements will be rendered in the `data-sourcepos` attribute (for HTML) or the `sourcepos` attribute (for XML).
+- `smart`:  if `true`, straight quotes will be made curly, `--` will be changed to an en dash, `---` will be changed to an em dash, and `...` will be changed to ellipses.

 It is also possible to override the `escape` and `softbreak` properties of a renderer.
 So, to make soft breaks render as hard